d-led/my-mvg-departures/README.md

 - Feature branches merge directly to `main`
 - `main` is always in a deployable state

-See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed contribution guidelines, including:
+See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed contribution guidelines.

-- Development workflow
-- Branch naming conventions
-- Code quality standards
-- Testing requirements
-- Architecture principles

 ## Acknowledgments